DFNaiff/dfnaiff.github.io/docs/_posts/2024-03-13-thoughts-on-entropy-1.markdown

 2. Letting $h(m) = H_m(1/m, \ldots, 1/m)$, $h(m)$ is monotonically increasing (so, a uniform distribution with more elements is more uncertain than one with fewer elements).
 3. $H$ is consistent in the following manner: given an ensemble of $n$ uniformly distributed elements that are divided into $k$ boxes with $b_1, ..., b_k$ elements each, the entropy of the whole ensemble should be equal to the sum of the entropy of the system of boxes and the individual entropies of the boxes, each weighted with the probability of being in that particular box (wording taken from [the Wikipedia page on information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).

 Since this is true for every $\theta_1, \ldots, \theta_m$ finite, it stands to reason that it should stand for $\theta_1, \theta_2, \ldots$ countably infinite, although we do not have a uniform distribution here, and thus the distribution can only be maximized under some suitable constraint.
-If we take another shoddy leap, we can even assume that the possible states of $\Theta$ take places in some domain $\Omega$, and by analogy we choose the probability density function $p(\theta)$ for $\Theta$ such that it maximizes
+If we take another shoddy leap, we can even assume that the possible states of $\Theta$ take place in some domain $\Omega$, and by analogy, we choose the probability density function $p(\theta)$ for $\Theta$ such that it maximizes

 $$
 H(p(\theta)) = -\int_\Omega p(\theta) \log p(\theta) d\theta.